 |Rep. Carolyn B. Maloney (NY-12)|

 Rep. Maloney is the Ranking Member of the House Financial Services Subcommittee on Capital Markets and GSEs.
-The five regulatory agencies are the:
+The five regulatory agencies are as follows:

 - Federal Reserve System,